Generic Name: lidocaine and tetracaine topical (LYE doe kane and TET ra kane TOP i kal)

 Get emergency medical help if you have signs of an allergic reaction: hives; wheezing, difficulty breathing; swelling of your face, lips, tongue, or throat.

 Tell your caregivers or call your doctor right away if you have:

 severe burning, stinging, or other irritation where the medicine was applied;

 sudden dizziness or drowsiness after the medicine is applied;

 tiredness, or feeling like you might pass out;

 blurred vision, ringing in your ears; or

-unusual sensations of temperature.
+unusual sensations of hot or cold.